Tom Tully: Radio

 In the era of old-time radio, Tully had the lead role of Joe in the serial Home of the Brave.
 He also played Jim Carroll in the serial Life Begins, Uncle Willie in the comedy My Mother's Husband, and Charles Martin in the serial Stella Dallas.
 He was a frequent guest actor on Gunsmoke, portraying a wide range of parts.

 Film

-Tully's Hollywood film career spanned from the early 1940s until 1973.
+Tully's Hollywood film career spanned from the 1930s until 1973.
 After a brief appearance in the film Carefree (1938), he next appeared in I'll Be Seeing You (1944) as the father of Shirley Temple's character.

 He received an Academy Award nomination for Actor in a Supporting Role for portraying the first commander of the Caine in the 1954 drama The Caine Mutiny, with Humphrey Bogart.

-His last feature film role was as a crooked gun dealer in Don Siegel's crime film Charley Varrick (1973), with Walter Matthau.
+His last feature film role was as a crooked gun dealer, seated in a wheelchair after having his left leg removed close to the hip, in Don Siegel's popular crime film Charley Varrick (1973), with Walter Matthau and Joe Don Baker.